 The world’s second largest cryptocurrency is not a security, according to the Securities and Exchange Commission.
 The head of the agency, William Hinman has stated on Thursday, that Ether, the currency which is used to buy and sell tokens on the Ethereum network, is not to be treated in the same manner as bonds or stocks.

 His remark follows a similar one, made by SEC chairman Jay Clayton in April.
 He stated that Bitcoin is not a security since it acts as an alternative for sovereign currencies.
 The combination of those remarks is giving a clearer view on the agency’s regulatory approach towards cryptocurrencies.
-When a cryptocurrency becomes widely used, and thus becoming predominantly decentralized, the SEC doesn’t consider it as a security anymore.
+When a cryptocurrency becomes widely used, and thus becomes predominantly decentralized, the SEC doesn’t consider it as a security anymore.
 On the other hand, smaller cryptocurrencies and ICOs are mostly viewed as securities by the agency.
 The distinction is important because securities are regulated in the same manner as regular stocks.

 At the All Market Summit, organized by Yahoo Finance, Hinman has stated: “Based on my understanding of the present state of ether, the Ethereum network, and its decentralized structure, current offers and sales of ether are not securities transactions, and, as with bitcoin, applying the disclosure regime of the federal securities laws to current transactions in ether would seem to add little value.”